|

 I

-suppose, if we represent anything, it's critical thinking
+suppose, if we represent anything, it's critical

-and rational analysis (of claims).
-Broadly, we don't
+thinking and rational analysis (of claims).
+Broadly,

-the more evidence we need.
+the claim the more evidence we need.

 Why